 Companies like Epiphone and Gibson led the innovation of the first electric guitars designed for use on bandstands with orchestras and big bands.
 These evolved to what we have today: beautiful arched-top hollow-body guitars that sound great for jazz, country, blues or rockabilly.

 - Note: Hollow and semi-hollow guitar designs are not the same as chambered-body guitars.
 Chambered-body guitars are solid-body guitars where the body has air pockets created inside by strategically routing the body during construction.
 These pockets may be small or large.
-Chambering may be done to reduce weight, to slightly alter the sound of the instrument, or both.
+Chambering may be done to reduce weight, to slightly alter the sound of the instrument or both.

 We’ve talked about how guitars are made, now let’s get into what they are made from.
 Tonewoods are a matter of serious debate in guitar message board communities.
 Some people will tell even tell you tonewoods don’t matter at all.
-In my opinion they matter a lot, but especially when it comes to electric guitars it is important to realize that there are a wide range of variables coloring your sound.
+In my opinion, they matter a lot, but especially when it comes to electric guitars it is important to realize that there is a wide range of variables coloring your sound.

-Here are some of the most common tonewoods you will come across and what they can do for your sound:
+Here are some of the most common tonewoods you will come across and what they can do for your sound

 - Alder: Snappy and crisp with good midrange.
 Used in the bodies of guitars like the Stratocaster and Telecaster.